 Banstead Downs comprises all of the land within the blue line boundary presented in Figure 1.
-The BCC do not manage the areas of land within this blue line boundary that form part of the Banstead Downs Golf Club, with the exceptions maintaining the Public Right of Ways and Gally Hills Tumuli.
-Without the prior consent of the Conservators and Reigate and Banstead Borough Council, Banstead Downs Golf Club must not do anything in contravention of the Metropolitan Commons Banstead Supplemental Act 1893, its associated bye laws, or any other statutory or public regulations.
-The HLS agreement restricts certain actions within the grassland (refer to agreement for details).
+The BCC do not manage the areas of land within this blue line boundary that form part of the Banstead Downs Golf Club, with the exceptions of maintaining PRoWs and Gally Hills Tumuli.
+Without the prior authorisation of the Conservators, Banstead Downs Golf Club must not do anything in contravention of the Metropolitan Commons Supplemental (Banstead) Act 1893, its associated by laws, or any other statutory or public regulations.